triet228/dwm/README.md

 Once it works, you should be launched into the typical dwm

-To toggle top bar

-Alt + B
+To toggle top bar: Alt + B

 To open terminal